pstepanovum/ibm-transactions-for-anti-money-laundering-aml/README.md

 ### FIUCurrencyExchangeView

 - **Purpose**: Analyzes currency exchanges for potential value manipulation.
-- **Details**: Focuses on FINANCIAL_TRANSACTION and CURRENCY to detect abnormal exchange rates.
+- **Details**: Focuses on FINANCIAL_TRANSACTION to detect abnormal exchange rates.
 - **Why Interesting**: Critical for identifying layering in money laundering schemes.

 ## SQL Queries

-Ten complex SQL queries are implemented in analysis_queries.sql, each involving joins, aggregates, and returning ≤50 tuples.
+Ten complex SQL queries should be implemented in analysis_queries.sql, each involving joins, aggregates, and returning ≤50 tuples.
 Examples include:

 1. **Fan-out Pattern Detection**: Identifies accounts sending to multiple recipients in a short timeframe.
 2. **Cyclic Transaction Detection**: Detects circular money flows (A→B→C→A).